 Pet Memorial Activities

-People tend to think of pet memorials as an object that you display to remember a pet.
-The most common pet memorials are memorial stones or plaques.
-But pet memorials can also be an activity that you do to honor a pet; like a funeral.
-Here are some more pet memorial ideas that are interactive:
+People tend to think of a memorials as an object that you display to remember a pet.
+The most common pet memorial ideas include memorial stones or plaques.
+But memorials can also be an activity that you do to honor a pet; like a funeral that we mentioned above.
+Here are some more memorial ideas that you can do:

 A word of warning: Sky Lanterns are illegal in many states due to the risks involved with them.
 Both the Floating Lanterns and Sky Lanterns pose a risk to the environment.
 These risks include starting a fire and littering.
 Discarded metal frames and other materials from lanterns have been known to cause harm to wildlife.
 Please act responsibly!